-CAUTION: Never apply battery voltage to terminal F2 or voltage regulator failure will occur.
+CAUTION: Never apply battery voltage to terminal F2.

-a.
-Full alternator output (the alternators rated output) indicates the alternator is good but the voltage regulator needs replacement.
+- a.
+Full alternator output indicates the alternator is good but the voltage regulator needs replacement. - b.
+If there is LOW or NO output, the alternator is probably faulty.
+However, the following items are potential causes for not charging. - Check the alternator brushes - Check the 2A circuit from the alternator to the battery - Properly tension the alternator belt

-- b.
-If there is low or no output, the alternator is probably faulty.
-However, the following items are potential causes for not charging: - Check the alternator brushes. - Check the 2A circuit from the alternator to the battery. - Properly tension the alternator belt. - Check battery cable connections and the alternator ground.
+- Check the battery cable connections and the alternator ground.
 They must be clean and tight. - The battery must be in good condition and must accept a charge. - Check for excessive or unusual amperage draw by the unit control circuits.